-Remember, because of the hyperlipidema, you must feed to lower the amount of circulating fats in the blood.
+Remember, because of the hyperlipidemia, you must feed to lower the amount of circulating fats in the blood.

-The best way to lower the amount circulating fats is to keep the fat in your dog’s diet below 16%.
+The best way to lower the number of circulating fats is to keep the fat in your dog’s diet below 16%.

 So, adjust the recipe, choosing foods your dog loves but keeping the fat total at 16% fat or less.

 If you have trouble doing the math, you can use a nutrient counter like what’s available on Livestrong or FitBit websites.

 You also need to be careful what treats you feed a dog with Cushing’s disease.
 The best treats for Cushing’s disease, freeze-dried organ meats, are naturally low in fat.